and3rson/clay/README.md

 it is probably caused by this.
 So, for example, on Arch Linux you need the `libkeybinder3` package instead.

-1. Install Python 3, and VLC from your package manager.
+1. Install Python 3, and VLC or MPV from your package manager.
 2. Optionally, you can install PyGObject, DBus for Python and keybinder plus bindings if you want global X keybinds.